-Blitzing Example 1: You can blitz a tank through a territory if that territory is hostile but unoccupied.
-Place your control marker in the blitzed territory.
+'ou can blitz a tank through a territory if that territory is hostile but unoccupied.
+Remember to place your control marker in the blitzed territory.

-Blitzing Example 2: You must stop a tank's movement when it encounters any enemy units, including AAA (antiaircraft artillery) units, industrial complexes, air bases, and naval bases, so this tank may not blitz.
+You must stop a tank's movement when it encounters any enemy units, including AAA (antiaircraft artillery) units, industrial complexes, air bases, and naval bases, so this tank may not blitz.